Español

 grains and pulses through the year.

-For the men folk the tree provided seeds, leaf and bark which could
+For the men folk the tree provided seeds, leaf

-be converted into fertilizer and pest control material.
-It also
+and bark which could be converted into fertilizer and pest control

-the breeze that blew through the boughs of the tree kept their homes
+livestock.
+Besides, the breeze that blew through the boughs of the

-free of bacteria and viruses and cool through the summer.
+tree kept their homes free of bacteria and viruses and cool through

-For centuries Indians planted this tree in the vicinity of their
+For centuries Indians planted this tree in the

-skin supple and healthy.
+their skin supple and healthy.
 Neem leaf powder or crushed leaves

 incorporated into their face packs provided emollient and anti